President and Founder: Harlan D. Harris

 Sean Gonzalez has worked primarily in the defense industry in machine learning and AI.
 Sean is currently a data scientist focusing on visualizing data for better communication and decisions, works in the defense industry, consults on data projects, is a co-founder of Data Community DC, and co-organizes Data Visualization DC.

 Treasurer and Founder: Tony Ojeda

-Tony Ojeda is an accomplished manager and aspiring entrepreneur with expertise in optimizing business processes through innovative data solutions.
-He is currently Manager of Data Analysis and Strategic Solutions at Follett Higher Education Group.
-He has an MS in Finance from Florida International University and an MBA with concentrations in Strategy and Entrepreneurship from DePaul University.
-He is a co-founder of Data Community DC, currently serves as the organization’s Treasurer, and is actively involved in promoting data science education both through Data Community DC and through SageBourse (a data science tutoring marketplace he started).
+Tony Ojeda is an accomplished data scientist and entrepreneur with expertise in business process optimization and over a decade of experience creating and implementing innovative data products and solutions.
+He has a Masters in Finance from Florida International University and an MBA with concentrations in Strategy and Entrepreneurship from DePaul University.
+He is the founder of District Data Labs, a co-founder of Data Community DC, and is actively involved in promoting data science education through both organizations.

 Additional Board Members

 Founder and Statistical Programming DC Representative: Marck Vaisman

 Marck Vaisman is a data scientist, consultant, entrepreneur, master munger and hacker.
 He is Sr. Data Scientist at DeepMile Networks and owner and Principal Data Scientist at DataXtract, LLC .
 His professional experience spans the management consulting, telecommunications, Internet, and technology industries.
 He has an MBA from Vanderbilt University and a B.S. in Mechanical Engineering from Boston University.
 He is co-organizer of Data Science DC and R Users DC, and a contributing author to O’Reilly’s Bad Data Handbook.